-The quality assurance plan is a key instrument in the hands of quality management.
-It helps to prevent project pollution with certain problems at the initial stage.
-Making sure each team member is doing the right thing is another crucial aspect of the quality assurance process.
+A quality assurance plan is a key instrument in the hands of quality management.
+It helps prevent project pollution with certain problems at the initial stage.
+Making sure each team member is doing the right thing is another crucial aspect of the QA process.
 Efficient QA starts when each team player is assigned a certain role in the process and is made aware of how it’s going to help make the end product better.

-Thus, the barriers between ordinary workers and supervisors become less apparent as QA encourages the entire team to collaborate more efficiently.
+Thus, the barriers between ordinary workers and supervisors become less apparent.
+QA encourages the entire team to collaborate more efficiently.